OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 The following can be helpful to keep in mind:

-- Once journalists get an idea for a story they will start to do online research and they often will not have put digital security practices in place.
+- Once journalists get an idea for a story, they will start to do online research and they often will not have put digital security practices in place.
 Journalists will not always have done a risk assessment prior to beginning the research of a story.
 - It is often unclear to journalists who is able to track their online activity and what data is being collected on them.Trainers may want to use local case studies to show how companies and governments are obtaining data on people.
-- Some stories may become riskier as they evolve leaving journalists and their sources vulnerable to digital intrusion or attack.
-For this reason it is important for the journalist to revisit the risk assessment throughout.
+- Some stories may become riskier as they evolve, leaving journalists and their sources vulnerable to digital intrusion or attack.
+For this reason, it is important for the journalist to revisit the risk assessment throughout.
 - Journalists are often short on time and will not be able to dedicate time to trying out new tools, especially ones that are overly technical.
-- It is common for journalists to use online tools because they have been told they are more secure without understanding why they are safer; this can create a false sense of safety.
+- It is common for journalists to use online tools because they have been told they are more secure without understanding why they are safer; this can create a false sense of security.

 ## Training digital security for the first time?